Finnian-Walsh/ChunkedList/README.md

 ### For Git

-Simply add the repository as a submodule.
+Add the repository as a submodule.

 ```bash
 git submodule add https://github.com/Finnian-Walsh/ChunkedList.git <path>